joncady/reactLearningCode/README.md

 * JavaSript IDE

 ### 2. Use the files I've pre-made with comments
-* Once you have cloned the repo down, install all of the dependencies using ```npm install``` inside the exmaple folder
+* Once you have cloned the repo down, install all of the dependencies using ```npm install``` inside the example folder

 ### **OR**